A serious cat disease

 Co-morbidities such as toxoplasmosis and/or mycoplasmosis (if anaemic) could be present, so ruling out these diseases via toxoplasma titres (IgG and IgM) and a Mycoplasma PCR test is helpful.
 Testing for FIV and FeLV is recommended.

-False negatives are common, so if a definitive diagnosis of FIP cannot be obtained, or the owner has financial constraints, then an anti-viral treatment trial can be considered.
-Usually, cats with FIP respond rapidly to remdesivir injections or GS-441524 oral tablets, with fever resolving and significant improvement noticed within 3-5 days of starting treatment, sometimes as early as 24 hours after the first injection.
-For cats that are eating well, they can start GS-441524 tablets whereas cats that are not eating should start remdesivir injections until they are feeling better (daily subcutaneous injections if stable or intravenous if critically ill).
+False negatives are common, so if a definitive diagnosis of FIP cannot be obtained, or the owner has financial constraints, then a remdesivir treatment trial can be considered.
+Usually, FIP cats respond rapidly to remdesivir, with fever resolving and significant improvement noticed within 3-5 days of starting treatment, sometimes as early as 24 hours after the first injection.

 Faecal sample